2024 Thuringian state election

-The next Thuringian state election will be held no later than between August and December 2024 to elect the 8th Landtag of Thuringia.
-The current government is a minority government consisting of The Left, the Social Democratic Party (SPD), and The Greens, led by Minister President Bodo Ramelow of The Left.
+The 2024 Thuringian state election was held on 1 September 2024 to elect the members of the 8th Landtag of Thuringia.
+It was held on the same day as the 2024 Saxony state election.
+The outgoing government was a minority government formed by The Left, the Social Democratic Party (SPD), and The Greens, led by Minister-President Bodo Ramelow of The Left.
+Ramelow had led the state since 2014, including through the political crisis following the 2020 state election.

-As a result of the 2020 Thuringian government crisis, there was a cross-party agreement to hold an early Landtag election on 25 April 2021.
-In January 2021, the parties involved agreed to postpone the election to 26 September due to the COVID-19 pandemic in Germany.
-All plans for a snap election were later shelved when it became clear there were not sufficient votes to dissolve the Landtag.
+The Alternative for Germany (AfD) emerged as the largest party with 33% of the vote, marking its best ever result and the first time it placed first in a state election.
+The governing coalition suffered heavy losses: The Left lost more than half its support and fell to fourth place with 13%, while the SPD recorded its worst result in any postwar state election.
+The Greens and the Free Democratic Party (FDP) both failed to clear the five percent threshold and lost all of their seats.
+The Christian Democratic Union (CDU) saw modest gains, placing second with 24%, while the newly-formed Sahra Wagenknecht Alliance (BSW) debuted in third with 16%.

+The election marked a historic breakthrough for the AfD, which became the first far-right party since the Nazi Party (NSDAP) to win a plurality in a German state election.

 Election date

 According to § 18 of the Thuringian Electoral Law for the Landtag, the Landtag election must take place on a Sunday or public holiday at the earliest 57 months after the beginning of the current parliamentary term on 5 February 2020 and at the latest 61 months after, i.e. at the earliest in August 2024 and at the latest December 2024.

 According to the Thuringian Constitution, an early election may be held if, at the request of one-third of its members, the Landtag votes with a two-thirds majority to dissolve itself.
-This may also occur if the Landtag does not vote confidence in a Minister President within three weeks of a failed vote of confidence in the incumbent.
-The motion to dissolve the Landtag may only be voted on between the eleven and thirty days after its submission.
+This may also occur if the Landtag does not vote confidence in a Minister-President within three weeks of a failed vote of confidence in the incumbent.
+The motion to dissolve the Landtag may only be voted on between eleven and thirty days after its submission.
 If passed, the election must then take place within 70 days.